-Media inquiries regarding these responsibilities should be directed to the FAA at pressoffice@faa.gov.
+Media inquiries regarding these responsibilities should be directed to the FAA at pressoffice@faa.gov, as Nashville International Airport® (BNA®) cannot represent or respond on their behalf.

 The Metropolitan Nashville Airport Authority (MNAA) Department of Communications is committed to serving the needs of the Nashville community, the traveling public and the news media.
 The MNAA owns and operates Nashville International Airport® (BNA®) and John C. Tune Airport® (JWN®).